-Learn about the diverse wildlife of different countries, get a hang of local languages with my quick expression guides and marvel at pictures of magical landscapes and hidden tropical beaches to get inspired for your next trip to somewhere you (and probably also your friends) have never been before.
+Learn about the diverse wildlife of different countries, learn new survival hacks, or marvel at pictures of magical landscapes and hidden tropical beaches to get inspired for your next trip to somewhere you have never been before!

-All you need is a bit of courage and personal effort to travel independently, without having to be rich.
+Many people still think one has to be rich to travel.
+However, nowadays there are many ways to travel cheaply.
 I work and stay long-term at the destinations I travel to, which allows me to really experience what life is like there.

-I want to teach people about other possibilities to look at life.
+I wish to teach people about other possibilities to look at life.
 About different perspectives.
 About tolerance, humbleness, personal growth and mutual understanding.